AlicanAkkus/Data-Class-Java/README.md

 # Data-Class-Java
-# Such as Scala case class Java Data class with reflection api
+# Data class in java with Reflection such as Scala case class

-When we print the object to output stream printed hashcode of object.
+When we print the object to output stream, java will be print hashcode of object.
 I'm created exercise of Java reflection.
-When invoked toString() method return all class variable name and value pair as String.
+When you invoke the toString() method, return all class variable withh pretty print name and value pair as String.

 How use it?